 Sailplane Pilot Licence Conversion

-UK regulation requires the pilot of a Part-21 sailplane (effectively all sailplanes other than certain vintage types) to hold an SPL (Sailplane Pilot Licence), unless they are flying as a student pilot.
-The requirement is effectively deferred until the 30th September 2025, as detailed in the Aviation Safety (Amendment) Regulations 2023.
-Meanwhile, BGA and national pilot certification/licensing rules continue to apply.
+UK regulation requires that the pilot of a Part-21 sailplane (effectively all sailplanes other than certain vintage types) to hold an SPL (Sailplane Pilot Licence), unless they are flying as a student pilot.

-To ensure that all qualified BGA glider pilots will have an SPL with the correct privileges when required, the BGA has established a CAA-approved SPL conversion application and checking procedure that results in a painless application process.
-As at June 2024, that process has delivered over 2400 SPLs.
+To ensure that all qualified BGA glider pilots will have an SPL with the correct privileges when required, the BGA established a CAA-approved SPL conversion application and checking procedure that results in a painless application process.
+Thousands of pilots at BGA clubs now hold an SPL.

 What happens once I have an SPL?